tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Walkthrough the homework instructions and highlight the following:

-* In this unit's homework, you will create two financial analysis tools using the Alpaca API and the Free Crypto API, a personal financial planner, and a retirement planning tool.
+* In this unit's homework, you will create two financial analysis tools using the Alpaca API and the Free Crypto API - a personal financial planner, and a retirement planning tool.

-* The personal financial planner will allow you to visualize personal expenses from the last 90 days to assess the current financial health by comparing the monthly household income versus the monthly expenses.
+* The personal financial planner will allow you to visualize personal expenses from the last 90 days to assess current financial health by comparing the monthly household income versus the monthly expenses.

 * Using the financial planner, you also will be able to analyze savings composed by investments in shares and cryptocurrencies.